 This will open the page with all of your categories.
-Hover over the category that you want to redirect the new Silo Page to.
+Hover over the category that you want to redirect to the new Silo Page.
 Some options will appear below it; click on the "Edit" option from them:

 The editing options of the category will appear.
 The last option is the "Redirect Category to a Page" option.
 Click on it, in order to open a list with all of your pages:

 Then, from that list, make sure you choose the Silo Page that you've just created and customized.
 Don't forget that the page has to be published, in order to be visible in this list: